tomorrowflow/context-portal/README.md

 Details on contributing to the ConPort project will be added here in the future.
 ## License

-This project is licensed under the [Apache-2.0 license](https://github.com/GreatScottyMac/context-portal#).
+ This project is licensed under the [Apache-2.0 license](LICENSE).

 ## Database Migration & Update Guide

-For detailed instructions on how to manage your `context.db` file, especially when updating ConPort across versions that include database schema changes, please refer to the dedicated [UPDATE_GUIDE.md](UPDATE_GUIDE.md).
+For detailed instructions on how to manage your `context.db` file, especially when updating ConPort across versions that include database schema changes, please refer to the dedicated [v0.2.2_UPDATE_GUIDE.md](v0.2.2_UPDATE_GUIDE.md).
 This guide provides steps for manual data migration (export/import) if needed, and troubleshooting tips.